hmuendel/recursive-gotpl/README.md

 ## Example data and template
-The data can be provided as yaml, json or toml files which is parsed into a go data structure and then passed to the go templating engine.
+The data can be provided as yaml, which is parsed into a go data structure and then passed to the go templating engine.
 Also all environment variables are added to the data structure under the field __env__ and then the variable name camelCased.
 Data from the input files under the key env is overridden as a whole.